 Lowe’s offers an in-depth look at fence building, from pouring the concrete in the post holes to cutting 2x4s for your posts.
 This plan offers directions for a stunning shadowbox fence, which is a sturdy and stylish option that arranges pickets closely together.

 This DIY plan is not tailored specifically for dogs, so some puppy-proofing may be necessary.
-You may want to alter the height of the fencing, or adjust the distance between the pickets.
+You may want to alter the height of the fencing, adjust the distance between the pickets, or even add a dog fence window your pup can peek out of!

 While it’s certainly a more challenging and time-consuming option, the end result is a gorgeous fence that will last for years!